-Underwriting-The process of evaluating medical and other information received on a given insured to determine modification factors reflecting risk classification for that insured.
-(ASOP No. 48)

-- Underwriting Expenses-All expenses except losses, loss adjustment expenses, investment expenses, policyholder dividends, and income taxes.
+- Underwriting-The process of evaluating medical and other information received on a given insured to determine modification factors reflecting risk classification for that insured.
+(ASOP No. 48) - Underwriting Expenses-All expenses except losses, loss adjustment expenses, investment expenses, policyholder dividends, and income taxes.
 (ASOP No. 30) - Underwriting Profit-Premiums less losses, loss adjustment expenses, underwriting expenses, and policyholder dividends.
 (ASOP No. 30) - Underwriting Profit Provision-The provision for underwriting profit in the actuarially developed rate, typically expressed as a percentage of the rate.
 (ASOP No. 30) - Unearned Premium Reserve-An amount established to reflect premiums that have been collected prior to the valuation date for coverage after the valuation date.
-(ASOP No. 42) - Unpaid Claim Estimate-[1] The actuary's estimate of the obligation for future payment resulting from claims due to past events.
-For clarity and unless otherwise indicated, this estimate is on an undiscounted basis and the terms "unpaid claim estimate" and "undiscounted unpaid claim estimate" are used interchangeably throughout this standard.
-(ASOP No. 20); [2] The actuary's estimate of the obligation for future payment resulting from claims due to a past events.
-(ASOP No. 43)
+(ASOP No. 42) - Unpaid Claim Estimate-[1] [2] The actuary's estimate of the obligation for future payment resulting from claims due to a past events.
+(ASOP No. 43) - Unpaid Claim Estimate Analysis-The process of developing an unpaid claim estimate.
+(ASOP No. 43) - Unpaid Claims Liability-[1] The value of the unpaid portion of incurred claims, including unreported claims and reported but unpaid claims.
+For a risk-bearing entity's balance sheet, the unpaid claims liability includes provisions for unpaid claims incurred during the current and prior periods.
+(ASOP No. 5); [2] The value of the unpaid portion of incurred claims includes (a) unreported claims; (b) reported but unprocessed claims; and (c) processed but unpaid claims.
+For a risk-assuming entity's balance sheet, the unpaid claims liability includes provision for all unpaid claims incurred during the contract Period as of the current valuation date.
+(ASOP No. 42)